Shalva Nutsubidze: Tbilisi State University

-Shalva Nutsubidze was a key figure in the formation of Tbilisi State University.
+Nutsubidze was a key figure in the formation of Tbilisi State University.
 During his stay in St. Petersburg in 1917, Giorgi Akhvlediani handed him Ivane Javakhishvili's invitation.
-Shalva Nutsubidze left his wife and children in St. Petersburg and returned to Tbilisi to participate in the university's establishment preparations.
+Nutsubidze left his wife and children in St. Petersburg and returned to Tbilisi to participate in the university's establishment preparations.
 He was in charge of bringing Georgian professors to the university.

-Shalva Nutsubidze held a variety of posts at the university, including Vice-Rector (1920―1929), Dean, Director of the Fundamental Library, Head of the department, First Dean of the Faculty of Social and Economic Sciences, and others.
+Nutsubidze held a variety of posts at the university, including Vice-Rector (1920–1929), Dean, Director of the Fundamental Library, Head of the department, First Dean of the Faculty of Social and Economic Sciences, and others.
 He also founded and oversaw a law school.
 For 15 years, he was the Dean of the Department of History of World Literature, which eventually became the Faculty of Western European Languages and Literature.
-Shalva Nutsubidze taught a variety of courses at different faculties, including logic, introduction to philosophy, historical materialism, history of social and political thoughts, scientific methodology, history of Western European literature, and others.
+Nutsubidze taught a variety of courses at different faculties, including logic, introduction to philosophy, historical materialism, history of social and political thoughts, scientific methodology, history of Western European literature, and others.

-Shalva Nutsubidze was also tasked with writing textbooks for students studying philosophy at Tbilisi State University.
+Nutsubidze was also tasked with writing textbooks for students studying philosophy at Tbilisi State University.
 In a short period of time, he prepared textbooks on which subsequent generations (Mose Gogiberidze, Konstantine Megrelidze, Savle Tsereteli, Konstantine Bakradze, Angia Bochorishvili) were raised: "Logic.
 Elementary Textbook" in 1919, "Logic for Secondary School" and "Introduction to Philosophy, Part I, The Problem of Cognition" in 1920 and "Logic: A Propaedeutic Course" in 1923.

-Shalva Nutsubidze and his companions (Sergi Gorgadze, among others) established the Petritsi Intellectual Society at Tbilisi State University in 1918, organizing seminars and discussions to gather Georgian philosophical monuments and spread philosophical knowledge.
-He also introduced "General Education Courses," in which students of all ages who did not have a high school degree were admitted and allowed to continue their education at the university after graduation.
+Nutsubidze and his companions (Sergi Gorgadze, among others) established the Petritsi Intellectual Society at Tbilisi State University in 1918, organizing seminars and discussions to gather Georgian philosophical monuments and spread philosophical knowledge.
+He also introduced "General Education Courses", in which students of all ages who did not have a high school degree were admitted and allowed to continue their education at the university after graduation.
 The classes were incorporated into government school in 1927.